dm-p/dm-p.github.io/_posts/2022-08-23-deneb-hills-valleys.md

 This is definitely a lot of effort to go to, but <a href="https://gist.github.com/dm-p/7976dc964437124ecf6830a74d9b2e03" target="_blank">hopefully the template for this work</a> may help expedite this for anyone who wishes to push it further, or come up with more effective and efficient means to replicate the approach.
 Please let me know if you do find anything out, of if you're able to use this in your own designs - as always, I'd love to hear from you if you're getting stuff done with Deneb.

-Thanks as awlays for reading,
+Thanks as always for reading,

 DM-P